ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 The more audio events I can label with this class, the more protection I will have against false-positives.

+With a set of labels, it's time to label a boat-load of data.

 ### Labeling

-With a set of labels, it's time to label a boat-load of data.

 Manual labelling is so laborious that I wanted to streamline the process as best I could.
 Basically, I needed something that would subsample events from a collection of session databases, play them to me, splice them into chunks, and then store the label I attribute into a table.
-This is all handled by the class `LabelAudio` in the `maple.classifier` module ([source code](https://github.com/ekiefl/maple/blob/b4733d66bb9ce8bf7da0636c22cca734b84a1de4/maple/classifier.py#L29)).
+This is all handled by the class [`LabelAudio`](https://github.com/ekiefl/maple/blob/b4733d66bb9ce8bf7da0636c22cca734b84a1de4/maple/classifier.py#L29) in the `maple.classifier` module.

-`main.py` is set up to use the class with the following command:
+I extended the command line utility to use the class with the following command:

 ```bash
 ./main.py label --label-data label_data.txt --session-paths training_session_paths